gdgpce/DSA-Challenges-2024/Linked-List/Remove All Occurences in LL/PS.md

 #### Problem: You're given the head of a linked list and a specific integer value val.
-The task is to remove every node in the linked list that contains the valuevaland return the updated list's head.
+The task is to remove every node in the linked list that contains the value val and return the updated list's head.

 <b>Example 1:</b>